From eerily prescient to wildly incorrect, 100-year-old predictions about 2024

 More: The future is now: 100-year-old predictions about 2022

-This article originally appeared on Akron Beacon Journal: World peace, plane commutes and 100-year-old predictions about 2024
+This article originally appeared on Akron Beacon Journal: Plane commutes, world peace and 100-year-old predictions about 2024